stakingstark/mvp/README.md

 ### Starknet-devnet version

-To ensure the proper functioning of scaffold-stark, your local `starknet-devnet` version must be `0.2.3`.
+To ensure the proper functioning, your local `starknet-devnet` version must be `0.2.3`.
 To accomplish this, first check your local starknet-devnet version:

 ```sh
 starknet-devnet --version